anil-bd/bright-data-unlocker-nodejs-scheduler/README.md

-# Bright Data Unlocker Node.js Example
+# Bright Data Unlocker Node.js scheduler example

 This project demonstrates how to use Bright Data's Web Unlocker API to scrape web content and store the results in a local JSON file, with automated daily runs using GitHub Actions.